leric2/GROMORA-harmo/specifications.md

-# DRAFT
+# Specifications
 Collaborative and evolutive document defining all practical specifications for the SOMORA/GROMOS harmonized retrievals.
 It is focused on all computer and code related details for the harmonization project.

-I would suggest to edit and approve a first version of this documents for the 1st part of this project (raw data -> calibrated spectra for both instruments, quality controlled) in 1-2 weeks from now (15.12.19).
+After discussion of the 18.12.19, we agreed on the main principles (file format, calibration time) for the 1st part of this project (raw data -> calibrated spectra for both instruments).

 ## Expectations and requirements
 ### File format